Aitana (mountain): Ascent

-The next section goes from Font de l’Arbre to Font de la Forata.
-This is three kilometers of a continuous slight climb until just before reaching the Font de la Forata.
+The section from Font de l’Arbre to Font de la Forata is three kilometers of a continuous slight climb until just before reaching the Font de la Forata.
 The path runs between pine trees on one side and the walls of the mountains on the other.
-The forest track is good and well marked.

 La font de la Forata is a flat area with grass and some pipes where a stream of water runs down.
 From here can be seen the summit of Aitana with a tall antenna at the very top.
 A little further to the left is the Pas de La Rabosa.
 The trail passes through that cleft in the mountain.
 From here one can also get to Benifato by walking the PR-CV 21 pass.